tweedegolf/rust-training/book/src/introduction.md

 Installation instructions can be found here <https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer>.
 Rust-Analyzer provides a lot of help during development and in indispensable when getting started with Rust.

-Another plugin we'll install is Live Share.
-We will use the plugin to share screens and provide help during remote tutorial sessions.
-The extension pack also contains the Live Share Audio plugin, which allows for audio communication during share sessions.
-Installation instructions can be found here: <https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare>

-The last plugin we'll use is CodeLLDB.
+Another plugin we'll use is CodeLLDB.
 This plugin enables debugging Rust code from within vscode.
 You can find instructions here: <https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb>.

+If you're following the training remotely, install the Live Share plugin as well.
+We will use the plugin to share code and provide help during remote tutorial sessions.
+Installation instructions can be found here: <https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare>

 More info:
 - <https://rust-analyzer.github.io/>
 - <https://code.visualstudio.com/learn/collaboration/live-share>

 ## Git
-We will use Git as version control tool.
+During the trainings, you'll need the Git version control tool.
 If you haven't installed Git already, you can find instructions here: <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>.
 If you're new to Git, you'll also appreciate GitHubs intro to Git <https://docs.github.com/en/get-started/using-git/about-git> and the Git intro with vscode, which you can find here: <https://www.youtube.com/watch?v=i_23KUAEtUM>.

 More info: <https://www.youtube.com/playlist?list=PLg7s6cbtAD15G8lNyoaYDuKZSKyJrgwB->

 ## Course code
-Now that everything is installed, you can clone the source code repository.
+Now that everything is installed, you can clone the source code repository using Git.
 The repository can be found here: <https://github.com/tweedegolf/rust-training>.

 Instructions on cloning the repository can be found here: <https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls>